$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: INTRODUCTION

-The classic \emph{Prediction with Expert's Advice} problem, also known as the \texttt{Experts} problem, is a canonical framework for online learning \citep{cesa2006prediction}.
+The classic \emph{Prediction with Expert's Advice} problem, also known as the \texttt{Experts} problem in the literature, is a canonical framework for online learning \citep{cesa2006prediction}.
 This problem is usually formulated as a two-player sequential game played between a learner and an adversary.
-Assume that $N$ experts are indexed by the set $[N]=\{1,2,\ldots, N\}.$ At round $t$, the adversary secretly selects a reward vector $\bm{r}_{t} \in [0,1]^N$ for the experts.
-At the same time (without knowing the rewards for the current round), the learner selects an expert (possibly randomly) and then receives a reward equal to the reward of the chosen expert.
-The goal of the learner is to design an online policy that incurs a small \emph{regret}.
-Recall that the regret of an online policy over a time horizon of length $T$ is defined as the difference between the reward accumulated by the best fixed expert in hindsight and the total expected reward accrued by the online policy over the time horizon (viz.\ Eqn.\ \eqref{regret-def}).
-Many online policies achieving sublinear regrets in this problem are known, most notably, \texttt{Hedge} \citep{vovk1998game, freund1997decision}.
+Consider a set of $N$ experts indexed by the set $[N]=\{1,2,\ldots, N\}.$ At each round $t$, the adversary secretly selects a reward vector $\bm{r}_{t} \in [0,1]^N$ for the experts.
+At the same time (without knowing the rewards for the present round), the learner selects an expert (possibly randomly) and then receives a reward equal to the reward of the chosen expert.
+The goal of the learner is to design an online learning policy that incurs a small \emph{regret}.
+Recall that the regret of an online learning policy over a given time horizon is defined as the difference between the reward accumulated by the best fixed expert in hindsight and the total expected reward accrued by the policy (see Eqn.\ \eqref{regret-def}).
+Many online learning policies achieving sublinear regrets in this setting are known, most notably, \texttt{Hedge} \citep{vovk1998game, freund1997decision}.

-In this paper, we introduce and study the \texttt{$k$-experts} problem - a generalization of the \texttt{Experts} problem.
-In the \texttt{$k$-experts} problem, instead of selecting only one expert at each round, the learner selects a subset $S_t \subseteq [N]$ consisting of $k$ experts at round $t$ ($1 \leq k \leq N$).
-The reward $q(S_t, \bm{r}_t),$ received by the learner at round $t$, depends on the rewards of the experts in the chosen set $S_t$.
-Table \ref{k-experts-variants} describes some variants of the \texttt{$k$-experts} problem obtained by choosing different functional forms for the reward function $q(\cdot)$.
+In this paper, we initiate the study of the \texttt{$k$-experts} problem - a generalization of the above \texttt{Experts} framework.
+The \texttt{$k$-experts} problem arises in many settings, including online ad placement, personalized news recommendation, adaptive feature selection, and paging.
+In the \texttt{$k$-experts} problem, instead of selecting only one expert at each round, the learner selects a subset $S_t \subseteq [N]$ containing $k$ experts at each round $t$ ($1 \leq k \leq N$).
+The reward $q(S_t)$ received by the learner at round $t$ depends on the rewards of the experts in the chosen set $S_t$.
+Table \ref{k-experts-variants} lists some variants of the \texttt{$k$-experts} problem considered in this paper.